Reconfigurable Intelligent Surfaces in Challenging Environments: Underwater, Underground, Industrial and Disaster: Conclusion

 In this paper, we presented our vision and potential research challenges for the deployment of RIS in CEs.
 Specifically, the benefits for the signal propagation in large wireless networks, such as IoT, have been highlighted.
 Regarding the target scenarios, four most challenging use cases have been investigated, i.e. underwater, underground, industrial and disaster environments.
 These use cases have been unified under the umbrella of a single enabler, i.e. RIS-assisted networking.
 In this context, the enabling properties of RIS have been discussed.
 Specifically, for the underwater and underground media, RIS can be used to reduce the impact of the harmful multipath propagation.
 In industrial environment, RIS can be used to redirect the signals in order to avoid absorption and reflection by metallic objects.
 In disaster environment, future RIS can be employed to preserve connectivity and thus assist the SAR operations even after a possible infrastructure damage.

-Potential deployment strategies, hardware design and expected analytical improvements for the signal propagation have been provided.
+Potential deployment strategies, hardware design, expected analytical improvements for the signal propagation supported by numerical results have been provided.
 Furthermore, open research directions for the near future and for the long-term evolution have been presented.
 Correspondingly, this paper is expected to contribute to the rapid advancement of the research field both for the CEs and for the RIS technology.